DanyalAslam/NativeCameraModule/README.md

 Result Screen: A screen that displays the photos taken in the app Press Retake button to take photo again, it will pop back to Camera Screen, while use photo will do nothing

+Native Side Implementation
+CameraView class : This is the native swift class for camera implementation CaneraViewManager : This is the manager class for cameraView swift class, all declarations are here

 Features
 Native camera integration using cameraView.swift, here I am using cameraView.swift as native class for iOS camera calling Native Camera class using Bridging to React Native side,

 const CameraView = requireNativeComponent(`CameraView`) // allows us to calling native module to React Native side

 Dependencies
 React Native